forcedotcom/packaging/messages/package_version_create.md

 # errorCouldNotFindPackageUsingPath

 Could not find a package in sfdx-project.json file using "path" %s.
 Add it to the packageDirectories section and add the alias to packageAliases with its 0Ho ID.

+# errorCouldNotFindPackageDir

+Couldn't find a package directory for package using %s %s.
+Add it to the packageDirectories section and add the alias to packageAliases with its 0Ho ID.